blocklet/media-kit/.aigne/doc-smith/docs/guides-configuring-plugins.md

 ### Configuring Custom Plugins

 Our custom plugins, `Uploaded` and `Resources`, also accept configuration through their respective props: `uploadedProps` and `resourcesProps`.
-A common use case is to provide a callback function for when a user selects files from these sources, allowing you to handle the selection directly instead of having the Uploader add them to its queue.
+A common use case is to provide a callback function for when a user selects files from these sources.
+This allows you to handle the selection directly instead of having the Uploader add them to its queue for uploading.

 ```jsx Handling selection from Resources plugin icon=logos:react
 import Uploader from '@blocklet/uploader';